chenAsaraf/HoleFilling/README.md

          Required in case of input which is RGB image The missing pixels in the image are the pixels marked as 1 in the mask.

+## About the implementation:

+### Filler:
+Abstract class to represent variation of image hole-filler algorithms.
+Each filler algorithm must store the source image, a weighting  function and connectivity-type definition, and to implement "fill()" method.

+### HoleFillerNaive
+Extends Filler.
+Implement the basic algorithm.

+### HoleFillerAprox
+Extends Filler.
+Implement the approximation algorithm.

+### WeightFunc
+Interface to support difference weight function.

+## DefaultWeight
+Implement WeightFunc and store the default weighting function.

+### HoleFinder
+Algorithmic class that stores methods to find a hole in given image.